Keep your eye on the prize. So, keep your eye on the finish line.

 - and you roll with what comes

-The more I know, the more I know I don’t know anyways.
+The more I know, the more I know I don’t know anyway.

 So, I’ll practice not knowing, not having everything figured out, and continue to keep rolling with what is being revealed: my beautiful child.